pwnwriter/hysp/.github/idea.md

     - Downloads toml file of a package from @bytehunt/seren-pkgs
     - Parse it and gets the information of the binary pkg
-    - (Un)Install on the very specific location from the toml
+    - (Un)Installs on the very specific location from the toml